DCC-EX/CommandStation-EX/Release_Notes/Nodes/nodes_cookbook_nvs.md

 PLAY_TRACK(7000,NVS(88))
 ```

-In commands that are "executed" in sequences, like the above, NVS values will be extracted at execution time, so a change to the NVS(66) value will take effect next time that DELAY is executed.
+In commands like these that are "executed" in sequences, NVS values will be extracted at execution time, so a change to the NVS(66) value will take effect next time that DELAY is executed.

-However EXRAIL macros that define things at statup, will only examine the NVS value at startup...
+However EXRAIL macros that define things at startup, will only examine the NVS value at startup...
 For example:

 ```cpp
 SERVO_TURNOUT(1,100,NVS(21),NVS(22), Slow,"My turnout")